 the most out of your service plan.

-- Ability to save messages on the hard drive
+- Ability to save messages on your hard drive

 - Your voice mails and faxes will be sent to your

 the service from any country, not only the US or Canada.
 Any email address worldwide can receive your voice messages

 and faxes from your U.S. voice mail toll-free or local number.

 - An effective voicemail system increases your productivity,